splunk/public-o11y-docs/get-started/service-description.rst

 - :strong:`SOC 2 Type II`: Splunk Observability Cloud has an annual SOC 2 Type 2 audit report issued.
 The SOC 2 audit assesses an organization's security, availability, process integrity, and confidentiality processes to provide assurance about the systems that a company uses to protect customers' data.
 If you require the SOC 2 Type 2 attestation to review, contact your Splunk sales representative to request it.

-- :strong:`Health Insurance Portability and Accountability Act (HIPAA)`: Splunk Observability Cloud enables covered entities and their business associates to comply with U.S. Health Insurance Portability and Accountability Act of (1996) and the HIPAA Security Rule and HITECH Breach Notification Requirements.
-These regulations establish a standard for the security of any entity that accesses, processes, transmits, or stores electronic protected health information (ePHI).
+- :strong:`Health Insurance Portability and Accountability Act (HIPAA)`: Splunk Observability Cloud enables covered entities and their business associates to comply with U.S. Health Insurance Portability and Accountability Act of 1996.
+This regulation establishes a standard for the security of any entity that accesses, processes, transmits, or stores protected health information (PHI).

 - :strong:`Cloud Security Alliance (CSA) Security, Trust, & Assurance Registry (STAR)`: Splunk Observability Cloud participates in the voluntary CSA STAR Level 1 Self Assessment to document compliance with CSA- published best practices.
 We submit our security and privacy self-assessments using the :new-page:`Cloud Controls Matrix <https://cloudsecurityalliance.org/research/cloud-controls-matrix/>` and :new-page:`GDPR Code of Conduct <https://cloudsecurityalliance.org/privacy/gdpr/code-of-conduct/>` based on the CSA Consensus Assessment Initiative Questionnaire (CAIQ).